Moonbase

-A moonbase (or lunar base) is a human outpost on or below the surface of the Moon.
+A moonbase (or lunar base) is a human outpost on or beneath the surface of the Moon.
 More than a mere site of activity or temporary camp, moonbases are extraterrestrial bases, supporting robotic or human activity, by providing surface infrastructure.
-Missions to the Moon have realized single-mission bases, (Tranquility Base being the first), as well as some small permanent infrastructure like lunar laser ranging installations.
+Missions to the Moon have realized single-mission bases (Tranquility Base in 1969 being the first), as well as some small permanent infrastructure like lunar laser ranging installations.

-Plans for establishing moonbases, with surface or sub-surface research stations, have been proposed and are actively pursued nationally and increasingly internationally.
-As of 2025, the two most advanced projects to set up moonbases have been pursued multilaterally as part of the US-led Artemis program, with its planned Artemis Base Camp and as the China-led International Lunar Research Station.
-A broader, international infrastructure has been envisioned with the so-called Moon Village concept, and a general international regulatory regime for lunar activity has been called for by the 1979 signed Moon Treaty, and advocated for with an implementation agreement since 2020.
+Plans for establishing permanent multi-mission moonbases, with surface or sub-surface research stations, are being proposed internationally.
+As of 2025, the two most advanced projects to establish moonbases have been pursued multilaterally as part of the U.S.-led Artemis program, with its planned Artemis Base Camp and as the China-led International Lunar Research Station.
+A broad, international infrastructure has been envisioned with the so-called Moon Village concept, and a general international regulatory regime for lunar activity has been called for by the 1979 signed Moon Treaty, and advocated with an implementation agreement since 2020.